morganstanley/testplan/doc/en/assertions.rst

-``key_combs_limit`` is used for fix/dict summaries and limits the number of failed key combinations reported (For example: when applying result.dict.match to many different dictionaries with different keys, there will be many 'key combinations' as failures, so only the keys with the most differences will be reported, bounded by ``key_combs_limit``)
+``key_combs_limit`` is used for fix/dict summaries and limits the number of failed key combinations reported (For example: when applying result.dict.match to many different dictionaries with different keys, there will be many 'key combinations' as failures, so only the key combinations with the most differences will be reported, limited by ``key_combs_limit``)

 For further examples on summarization, please see the :ref:`a downloadable example <example_assertions_summary>`.